Related Reading: What Info Goes In My Digital Guidebook?

 Hostfully is a busy, growing startup, but I’ve only ever experienced quick email responses.
 They seem to go over and above with helping you.
-There’s no chat box on their website, something I think would be really useful for the host creating a first guidebook, but you can email them at Support@Hostfully.com.
+There’s no chat box on their website, something I think would be really useful for the host creating the first guidebook, but you can email them at Support@Hostfully.com.

 Hostfully Review – Overall Thoughts

-Hostfully Q+A with David Jacoby, President and Founder
+Hostfully Q+A with David Jacoby, President, and Founder